The future is leaning towards renewable energy.

 2) YieldCos (High Dividends)

-A more stable alternative to invest in the renewable energy space is YieldCos.
+A more income-focused alternative to invest in the renewable energy space is yieldcos.

 Pattern Energy (PEGI) primarily invests in wind turbine projects, and in addition to holding assets in the Americas, is currently making a big push into Japan where energy prices are higher and the country has a large renewable energy mandate.